Sudhakar85/MachineLearning-SLR/README.md

 Simple Linear Regression Algorithm using R program

 # Formula
+    Creaetd the package for SLR algorithum using below formula

     Y = ax + b

     where x is the future independent value